fgindraud/duck/Readme.md

 -----

 Header only, so no compilation is required.
-A standard cmake setup is provided, which can compile and launch some tests, and create cmake package files.
+A standard cmake setup is provided, which can compile and launch some tests.

 Status
 ------